 Voice Activated Call to Action (VACTA) - 'Respond Fast' concept

-A study by the World Media Group recently identified that 89% of marketers plan to use voice tech in their marketing campaigns (up 32% year-on-year).
+A study by the World Media Group last year identified that 89% of marketers plan to use voice tech in their marketing campaigns (up 32% on the year before).

 The tracking and attribution benefit of connected mail